near/docs/docs/2.build/2.smart-contracts/quickstart.md

 ## The Contract

-The `Hello World` smart contract stores a greeting on its state, and exposes two functions to interact with it:
+The `Hello World` smart contract stores a greeting in its state, and exposes two functions to interact with it:
 1. `set_greeting`: to change the greeting
 2. `get_greeting`: to fetch the greeting